somrajroy/AWS3TierArchitecturewithTFModules/README.md

      achieve their goals.
 You can help them to take their infrastructure to the next level and drive business forward.<br>
 ### _Conclusion_

 Setting up a Three-tier architecture in AWS using Terraform & LAMP stack was an insightful & rewarding experience.
 The combination of these technologies allowed us to achieve scalability, security, and reliability for our web application.
 It allowed us to gain a deeper understanding of AWS services and infrastructure as code practices.
-I hope this blog post inspires others to explore this architecture and its benefits. <br/>
+I hope this blog post inspires others to explore this architecture and its benefits.  `As someone who has applied many of these points (strategies/best practices) in production (or real-time) projects, I can attest to their effectiveness and the value they will bring to customers.` <br/>

 ### _Appendix/References_